soulsmods/DSMapStudio/README.md

 * **Bloodborne**: Any valid full game dump should work out of the box.
 Note that some dumps will have the base game (1.0) and the patch as separate, so the patch should be merged on top of the base game before use with map studio.
 You're on your own for installing mods to console at the moment.
 * **Sekiro**: Use UXM to extract game files.
 * **Elden Ring**: Use UXM Selective Unpack (https://github.com/Nordgaren/UXM-Selective-Unpack) to extract the game files.
 It's recommended to unpack everything, but at least the `map`, `asset`, `chr`, and `msg` directories are needed for basic editor usage.
+* **Armored Core 6**: Use UXM Selective Unpack (https://github.com/Nordgaren/UXM-Selective-Unpack) to extract the game files.
+It's recommended to unpack everything, but at least the `msg` directory is needed for basic editor usage, until map support is added.

 ### Mod projects
 Map studio operates on top of something I call mod projects.
 These are typically stored in a separate directory from the base game, and all modifies files will be saved there instead of overwriting the base game files.
 The intended workflow is to install mod engine for your respective game and set the modoverridedirectory in modengine.ini to your mod project directory.
 This way you don't have to modify base game files (and work on multiple mod projects at a time) and you can easily distribute a mod by zipping up the project directory and uploading it.